SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

        : 150,LoopJoin            ,182369485,10,18236948,2020-09-04 18:31:47,149,12860MB,12860MB,inner,23.62
        [...]
        : 199,ReadTable           ,20000000,1,20000000,2020-09-04 18:30:33,198,0MB,,public.part,0.83

-   Because of the relatively low amount of RAM in the machine and because the data set is rather large at around 10TB, SQreamDB needs to spool.
+   Due to the machine's limited RAM and the large dataset of approximately 10TB, SQreamDB requires spooling.

-   The total spool used by this query is around 20GB (1915MB + 2191MB + 3064MB + 12860MB).
+   The total spool used by this query amounts to approximately 20GB (1915MB + 2191MB + 3064MB + 12860MB).

 Common Solutions for Reducing Spool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^